Latest on worldwide coronavirus spread

 ASIA-PACIFIC

-* A new outbreak in Vietnam has spread to two more provinces, the country’s health minister said, after the contagion was declared “under control” in the central city where the outbreak began.
+* A new outbreak in Vietnam has spread to two more provinces after the contagion was declared “under control”.

-* Sri Lankans shrugged off coronavirus fears and streamed into polling centres on Wednesday to elect a new parliament.

-* North Korea’s test results for its first suspected case were inconclusive, though authorities have quarantined over 3,635 primary and secondary contacts, a WHO official told Reuters.
+* North Korea’s test results for its first suspected case were inconclusive, though authorities have quarantined over 3635 primary and secondary contacts, a WHO official says.

 MIDDLE EAST AND AFRICA

-* Cases in Gambia have surged over 60 per cent in a week to nearly 800, health ministry data showed.
+* Gambia has imposed a three-week curfew after cases surged over 60 per cent in seven days to nearly 800.

-* Three South African provinces considered hotspots have seen new infections slow in recent weeks, though it is too early to say whether the country’s peak has passed, the health minister said.
+* Three South African provincial hotspots have seen new infections recently slow.

-* Oman will on Saturday reduce its curfew and lift internal travel restrictions, imposed to prevent a coronavirus spread during the Muslim Eid al-Adha holiday, the state news agency ONA reported.

-* Doctors in Turkey’s hotspots say hospitals are filling up with more cases than reflected in the official nationwide count, which resurged above 1,000 this week.
+* Doctors in Turkey’s hotspots say hospitals are filling up with more cases than reflected in the official count.

 MEDICAL DEVELOPMENTS

-* The US government will pay pharmaceutical manufacture Johnson and Johnson over $1 billion for 100 million doses of its potential vaccine.
+* The US government will pay J&J over $US1 billion for 100 million doses of its potential vaccine.

-* Canada has signed separate deals with Pfizer and Moderna to supply millions of doses of their experimental vaccines.
+* Canada has signed separate deals with Pfizer and Moderna to supply millions of doses.

+* CVS Health Corp said it was in talks with the US government to administer coronavirus vaccines at its pharmacies once they become available.

 ECONOMIC FALLOUT